Staphylococcal Scalded Skin Syndrome (SSSS) in Children

 The healthcare provider will ask about your child’s symptoms and medical history.
 He or she will give your child a physical exam.
 Your child may also have tests, such as:

 - Skin biopsy.
-A tiny sample of skin is taken and checked under the microscope.
+A tiny sample of skin is taken and checked under a microscope.
+A frozen section can be done quickly to confirm the diagnosis.

 How is SSSS treated?